A 1500m Ice Core from South Pole

 Optical Fabric and Fiber Logging of Glacial Ice

-This project will profile WAIS Divide boreholes with optical logging instruments that permit the study of dust, crystal structure and ice fabric.
+This project will profile WAIS Divide boreholes with optical logging instruments that permit the study of dust, crystal structure, and ice fabric.
 In addition, the project will develop novel light-weight fiber-optic instrumentation that allows complex optical sources, electronics, and detectors to remain at the surface, while fibers transmit signals to and from the borehole during logging.

 Velvet Ice – Evolution of Fabric and Texture in Ice at WAIS Divide, West Antarctica

 The Velvet Ice project will conduct repeat borehole logging of the WAIS Divide deep borehole to study three primary questions: (1) How does the evolution of ice microstructure with time and stress in an ice sheet relate to impurity content, temperature history, and strain rate history?
 (2) How do variations in ice microstructure (and impurity content?) affect large-scale (1m to 1000m) ice flow patterns near ice sheet centers?
-(3) In what ways is the spatial variability of ice microstructure and its affect on ice flow important for interpretation of climate history in the WAIS Divide ice core?
+(3) In what ways is the spatial variability of ice microstructure and its effect on ice flow important for the interpretation of climate history in the WAIS Divide ice core?
 The answers to these questions require integrating existing ice core and borehole data with a detailed study of ice microstructure using Electron Backscatter Diffraction (EBSD) techniques in combination with careful measurements of borehole deformation through time using Acoustic and Optical Televiewers.

 Roosevelt Island Borehole Logging

 The project will measure the internal properties of the ice at Roosevelt Island via borehole logging.
-Specific logging measurements include: ice temperature, sonic velocity in the ice (a proxy for preferred crystal orientation fabric), and optical properties of the ice in the borehole.
+Specific logging measurements include ice temperature, sonic velocity in the ice (a proxy for preferred crystal orientation fabric), and optical properties of the ice in the borehole.